Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 The server will send an email with a token (similar to the creation token) to confirm the operation.

+> [!NOTE]
-> Note: To avoid DDOS attack, the server will limit the number of requests in a similar
+> To avoid DOS attack, the server will limit the number of requests in a similar
 > way as for `account_create_send_validation_email`.

 ### 4.7 - Account recovery: actual operation